 Builders often refer to their construction quality programs as “QC - Quality Control” and “QA - Quality Assurance.”
 Obviously, both terms target “quality,” but are they interchangeable?
 And if not, what’s the difference?

-Quality Control (QC) and Quality Assurance (QA) are actually separate concepts (or levels) of one system.
+Quality Assurance (QA) and Quality Control (QC) in construction are actually separate concepts (or levels) of one system.
 Boiling it down to the basics, Quality Assurance is process to achieve a quality product, and QC is the execution of that plan.

 Quality Assurance is strategic.
 It’s the designed and sequential activities that make up a system to measure the output of a product or service against an established standard.
 Put simply, QA is about understanding what’s required to achieve quality, and creating a system to carry out those requirements.

 QA is, for example, a series of checklists and inspections set at critical stages in the construction schedule, such as a Pre-Pour, Frame, Pre-Drywall and Final Delivery.

 Together these points make-up a system that ensures construction is complete and accurate in one phase before the schedule continues to the next phase.

 There is an end goal in mind to build the project on schedule which prevents defects and has overall fewer errors and rework.